 “Yes, I just had a glass not that long ago, but—”

 Walter stood helpless on the sidewalk.
-“Karen,” he then said, and ran back down the alley, into the backdoor of the venue.
+“Catherine,” he then said, and ran back down the alley and into the backdoor of the venue.

 “I’ll tell you later,” he said.
 “But right now we need to stop her from leaving.”

 “Yes, and she just had a staring spell.”